 Once someone has had mumps, they usually become immune to future infections.

 To reduce the spread of mumps, the MMR (measles, mumps, and rubella) vaccine is often given at an early age to build immunity to the virus.
-Since the MMR vaccination was brought in, there has been a 99 percent decrease in mumps cases in the United States.
+Since the MMR vaccination was brought in, there has been a

 The symptoms of mumps normally appear 2-3 weeks after the patient has been infected.
 However, almost 20 percent of people with the virus do not suffer any symptoms at all.